ONMO/OnMobileRBT/README.md

  ###### Details of `ClientCallBack`
  ```
     success - Client Callback type to communicate with sdk when it is success
-    fail - Client Callback type to communicate with sdk when it is success
+    fail - Client Callback type to communicate with sdk when it is failed
     cancel - Client Callback type to communicate with sdk when it is cancelled
  ```